 Attention: Beginners and young children start with simple activities which focus on objects in nature to hold our attention and slow us down.
 By directing and controlling our attention we are training to control the direction of our thoughts and feelings.

 Answers: Our mind gets a much deserved rest so that it can apply itself with renewed energy and come up with surprisingly creative solutions.
 It begins to ask the right questions rather than simply seeking answers.
 The forest provides the light to spark new insights and learning which can give us a deeper understanding of life.
-It is the beginning of a journey into self discovery.

 Not everyone has an access to a forest in their backyard.
 In fact most people who live and work in cities will have to travel a fair amount to get close to the woods.
 But nature is all around us.
-You can consider trying out tree bathing and the sense based exercises in any urban park near you.
+You can consider trying out forest bathing and the sense based exercises in any urban park near you.

 For people who are unable to go out into the urban parks, or are restricted due to disability, the sense based nature therapy activities can be carried out even in the confines of the their house.
 Just bring elements of nature indoors.
 You can use your creativity to build the nature connection even in a closed enclosure.